 GEOLOGY EMPLOYMENT OPPORTUNITIES WITH STATE AGENCIES

-State geological surveys also employ many geologists.
+Many geologists are employed by the state geological surveys.
 The responsibilities of the surveys vary depending on needs of the state, legislative directives, and traditions within the surveys.
-Most surveys are non-regulatory and provide scientific research, geologic data and maps, and reports to the public, industry, academia, and government agencies.
-An understanding of the geology of the state is necessary to make decisions on natural resources such as oil, natural gas, coal, and geothermal energy; water issues related to quality and quantity; and mineral resource development.
-Surveys typical develop environmental and geological hazards reports and maps which may include earthquake hazard zones, landslide and rock fall areas, sink holes, adverse soil conditions, earth fissures, areas prone to flash floods and debris flows, shoreline and stream erosion, radon, arsenic, and other natural occurring minerals.
-Surveys also provide outreach on important issues to the public, local, state and federal agencies, and industry.
+Most surveys are non-regulatory and conduct scientific research and produce maps and reports for the public.
+An understanding of the geology is necessary to make decisions on natural resources such as oil, natural gas, coal, and geothermal; water issues related to quality and quantity; and mineral resource development.
+Many surveys are developing specialty maps for public agencies, private industry, and the general public.
+Typical environmental and geological hazards reports and maps may include earthquake hazard zones, landslide areas, sink holes, adverse soil conditions, land subsidence and earth fissures, areas prone to flash floods and debris flows, shoreline and stream erosion, radon, arsenic, and other natural occurring minerals.

-The state Department of Transportation geologist positions include the following tasks: investigate bridge foundations, classify or survey soils, help identify and mitigate geologic hazards, such as slope failure, sink holes, and river migration, and conduct environmental investigations to determine the extent and severity of contamination.
-In many cases a geologist will monitor and test the raw materials to be used for bridge and road construction.
-Most of this work is conducted in collaboration with large aggregate producing quarries across the state.
+The state Department of Transportation geologist positions include the following tasks: investigate bridge foundations, classify or survey soils, help identify and mitigate geologic hazards, such as slope failure and sink holes, analyze lake siltation and river migration, and conduct environmental investigations to determine the extent and severity of contamination.
+In many cases geologists will monitor and test the raw materials to be used for bridge and road construction.